junk-trash-garabge/staging/docs/BR.md

 CAs SHALL NOT include additional names unless the CA is aware of a reason for including the data in the Certificate.

+##### 7.1.2.10.9 CA Certificate Legacy Restricted Hierarchies

+A Root CA Certificate or Subordinate CA Certificate MUST NOT be used to issue, directly or transitively, both Subscriber Certificates that assert a Legacy Restricted Reserved Certificate Policy Identifier, as specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers), and Subscriber Certificates that do not.

+A Root CA Certificate or Subordinate CA Certificate that asserts a Legacy Restricted Reserved Certificate Policy Identifier MUST NOT be used to issue, directly or transitively, any Subscriber Certificate that does not assert a Legacy Restricted Reserved Certificate Policy Identifier.

+A Subordinate CA Certificate that is used to issue a Certificate asserting a Legacy Restricted Reserved Certificate Policy Identifier MUST itself assert at least one Legacy Restricted Reserved Certificate Policy Identifier, and MUST NOT contain the `anyPolicy` Policy Identifier.

 #### 7.1.2.11 Common Certificate Fields

 This section contains several fields that are common among multiple certificate profiles.
 However, these fields may not be common among all certificate profiles.
 Before issuing a certificate, the CA MUST ensure the certificate contents, including the contents of each field, complies in whole with all of the requirements of at least one Certificate Profile documented in [Section 7.1.2](#712-certificate-content-and-extensions).